obonobo/soen363-databases/sql/phase-1/report.md

 ***To see the queries along with detailed comments on each statement, check out the `.sql` files in the `sql/` directory***

 **DATABASE:** PostgreSQL v13 in Docker

 PostgreSQL was used as the database for this phase of the project.
-Postgres v13 was run inside of Docker and the process was scripted as much as possible to increase repeatability, and remove the "it works on my machine" scenario.
+Postgres v13 was run inside of Docker and the process was scripted as much as possible to increase repeatability, and to remove the "it works on my machine" scenario.
+A Python script was created to parse the provided `.dat` files and produce fat `INSERT` statements with a tuple for every row in the `.dat` file.
+This pre-processing step proved to be much quicker than importing the raw `.dat` files and it also provided the opportunity to replace all instance of the string '\N' with the SQL value `null`.
+The queries were written.
+You can find all queries, views, and other SQL statements that were created in the

 ## Procedures